JohnErnsthausen/roots/README.md

 # roots

 Roots is an interface class written in C++ to existing software packages.
+The class implements the constructor injection design pattern.

 The interface is built on the expectation that the existing software will exhaustively exhibit all roots of a polynomial with real coefficients.
 The Jenkins-Traub algorithm will accomplish this expectation.

+The benefits of the roots class are:
+  * Dynamically handles its own memory.
+  * Eliminates hard coded constants in RPOLY.FOR restricting it to handle polynomials of degree 100 or less.
+  * This class is designed for performance, implementing the right balance of modern programming and scientific computing.

 Let's take a look at the interface.
 ```cpp